How To Cook With Tinned Fish

 Saltie Girl

 “At home, I love making warm, dressed tinned cockles.
 Sweat 56g of minced garlic in a pan over a medium heat with a little extra virgin olive oil to infuse it with the garlic.
-Add 85ml of white wine and reduce by half.
+Add 85ml of white wine and reduce it by half.
 Add 85g of salted butter and swirl in the pan until melted.
 Once completely melted, add an entire tin of cockles and brine.
-The cockles are already cooked so you just want to warm them for a minute or so.
+The cockles are already cooked, so you just want to warm them for a minute or so.
 Transfer the dressed cockles to a serving bowl and season with salt and pepper.
-Top with chopped parsley and freshly grated Parmigiano Reggiano, then serve with warm crusty bread.
+Top with chopped parsley and freshly grated parmigiano reggiano, then serve with warm crusty bread.
 Another favourite is salmon croquettes which my mother used to make for Sunday breakfast.
 Take a can of tinned salmon and add an egg, half a diced onion, a dash of Worcestershire sauce, a dash of mustard, a tablespoon of mayo, half a teaspoon of garlic powder, salt and white pepper to taste, and a handful of chopped coriander.
 Form into a patty and fry, then serve with a poached egg on top.
 Brilliant.

 "Güeyu Mar from Spain is my very favourite brand now.
 I love its grilled tuna neck.
 I liken it to the deckle on a beautiful piece of prime rib.
 The quality is beyond anything I have ever tasted fresh or tinned; it just melts in the mouth.
 I’m also a big fan of Jose Gourmet and Ramón Peña.
-They have single-handedly changed the way we view tinned fish with their packaging and quality of product.
+They have single-handedly changed the way we view tinned fish with packaging and quality of product.
 That said, my secret cooking weapon is definitely anchovies.
 They dissolve in the heat and add a bomb of flavour that your guests will likely never identify, as well as saltiness and a lot of depth of flavour.
 I use it in salad dressings, pasta dishes and on top of burrata.
 I recommend the white ones, too.”

-Visit SaltieGirl.com
+Visit SALTIEGIRL.COM

 Mitch Tonks